hapax/hapax.github.io/assets/simple-physics.md

 that $\mathcal{R} = N_A k_B$.
 </span>

-Our task is going to be to
+Our main task is going to be to work out $N_A$, following in the footsteps of Perrin and Einstein, who gave the first modern estimates of Avogadro's number using Brownian motion.
+Since we can easily measure $\mathcal{R}$, from exercise (a) we only need to measure Boltzmann's constant to find $N_A$.

 ---